 How to eat an AIP low residue diet

-As much as I dislike giving my clients rigid rules for eating, the low residue diet is an exception because the stakes can be so high.
+As much as I dislike giving my clients rigid rules for eating and choosing the different fats available, the low residue diet is an exception because the stakes can be so high.
 Depending on the reason you have been directed to eat this diet the consequences could range from having a colonoscopy be less accurate to as severe as a bowel obstruction or post-surgical complication.
 So let’s break this down into three categories of guidelines: the things you must do, the things that you could do to make the experience easier, and the things you must not do.

 DO eat!
 If you are on the low residue diet for more than a couple days, you must make sure you are eating enough to get the nutrients you need and keep up your strength.